Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 What is the best cut of chicken for the Instant Pot?

-Both boneless, skinless chicken breasts and thighs work wonderfully.
-Chicken thighs, being a dark meat, often come out slightly more moist and flavorful due to their higher fat content.
-Chicken breasts are a lean option that is fantastic for shredding and absorbing the flavors of your dish.
-Bone-in pieces, like thighs and drumsticks, also cook beautifully, yielding an incredibly tender result.
+Both boneless, skinless chicken breasts & thighs work wonderfully.
+Chicken thighs, being a dark meat, often come out slightly more moist & flavorful due to their higher fat content.
+Chicken breasts are a lean option that is fantastic for shredding & absorbing the flavors of your dish.
+Bone-in pieces, like thighs & drumsticks, also cook beautifully, yielding an incredibly tender result.

 How long do I cook Instant Pot chicken?

-The cooking time is determined by the size and cut.
+The cooking time is determined by the size & cut.
 Here’s a general guide:

 • Boneless, Skinless Chicken Breasts (fresh): 8-10 minutes